w4a2y4/CA2017/hw2/readme.txt

 1) operations:
 	- Use 'beq' to perform 'if' statements.
 	- Use 'add', 'sub', 'mut', 'div' to perform integer operations.
-	- If input is invalid, jump to 'ret' immediately.
-Then, the program would simply print 'XXXX' to output file and quit.
-(Because 'output_ascii' is set to 'XXXX' by default.)
+	- If input is invalid, jump to 'invalid', which write 'XXXX' to output_ascii.
+	  Then jump to 'ret', which write output_ascii to the output file and quit.

 2) itoa:
 	- I wrote a subfunction 'loop', which is similar to the for loop in C